Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 14. Open the Form in the normal view.
 You will find the Option Group control is in Raised style.

-15. Move the mouse over the control and it will enter into the Sunken state.
+15. Move the mouse over the control, and it will enter the Sunken state.

-16. Move the mouse pointer away from the control and it will restore back to the Raised state.
+16. Move the mouse pointer away from the control, and it will restore to the Raised state.

-17. Repeat this action in quick succession and you can see how the Option Group control responds to this simple action, otherwise, the control remains rigid forever.
+17. Repeat this action in quick succession, and you can see how the Option Group control responds to this simple action; otherwise, it remains rigid forever.

 Technorati Tags: